-Robert Chamberlain was probably the first apprentice taken on by the founder of Worcester porcelain, Dr John Wall in 1751.
+The Severn Street Factory was established by Robert Chamberlain in the late 1700’s.
+Chamberlain was probably the first apprentice taken on by the founder of Worcester porcelain, Dr John Wall in 1751.
 He started work at the original Warmstry factory that stood on the banks of the River Severn and rose to the position of decorating manager.
 Chamberlain was a talented decorator, but soon after Thomas Flight bought the factory in 1783 he decided to leave to set up his own porcelain decorating business.
 At first he rented a workshop in King Street, just around the corner from Severn Street and employed many friends and colleagues from Flights, including his sons, Robert and Humphrey.

-By 1786 Chamberlain had started regular business, probably decorating wares for his former employers and by 1788 had moved up the road to what was to become the nucleus of the present factory site.
+By 1786 Chamberlain had started regular business, probably decorating wares for his former employers and by 1788 had moved up the road to what was to become the nucleus of the present factory site and where the Museum can now be found.
 According to RW Binns, by 1792 buildings to the value of £700 had been erected.

 Chamberlain’s original factory consisted of a traditional style cluster of small buildings around a courtyard on a wedge shaped piece of land.
 They were two or three storeys, very basic brick construction with quarry tiled floors, slate roofs and exterior staircases.
 At first the Chamberlains were only decorator’s, buying white glazed wares from the Caughley factory in Shropshire and also decorating porcelain for Caughley to sell themselves.
 They probably only needed to build two or three small decorating kilns at Severn Street.